-In SIS, learning is all about inspiring the student.
-We just don’t teach here.
+At SIS, learning is all about inspiring the student.
+We just don’t teach at SIS schools.
 Instead we mentor, stimulate, provoke and engage, in a holistic nurturing environment.
-All kids are natural learners; they just need to be engaged in a manner that’s right for them to discover their talents and interests.
+All children are natural learners; they just need to be engaged in a manner that’s right for them to discover their talents and interests.

-We offer a family like environment with emphasis on academic proficiency but also enriched by languages and the Arts in an ecosystem that brings out the best in each student.
+We offer a family-like environment with emphasis on academic proficiency but also enriched by languages, exposure to new technology, diverse cultures and the arts in an ecosystem that brings out the best in each student.
 At SIS, not only do we show children the path, we walk alongside them.

 Accreditation and Partnerships